Topologies on the future causal completion: Introduction

-We define the category\footnote{To not leave the reign of sets we here apply the usual procedure of bounding the cardinality of the sets, e.g. by the one of $\R$, in the definition of a chronological set.} $C$ of chr. sets, whose morphisms are $f: M \rightarrow N$ such that for $x_1, x_2 \in M$, we have $ f(x_1 ) \ll f(x_2) \Leftrightarrow x_1 \ll x_2$, and isomorphisms are invertible such\footnote{This is a stronger condition than the notion of isocausality issued by Garc\'ia-Parrado and Senovilla \cite{Senovilla}, \cite{FHS4}.
-It requires that the images of the chronological future cones are not subsets of but {\em coincide exactly with} the chronological future cones in the range.}.
+For a chr. set $X$, a subset $A$ of $X$ is called {\bf past} iff $I^-(A) =A $.
+A nonempty past subset $U$ of a chr. set $X$ is called {\bf indecomposable} iff for any two past sets $A,B$ we have $U= A \cup B \Rightarrow U =A \lor U = B$, and $X$ is called {\bf preregular} iff $\forall p \in X: I^\pm (p) $ are indecomposable.
+We call a chr. set $(X, \ll) $ {\bf past-reflecting} iff $\forall x,y \in X: (I^-(x) \subset I^-(y) \Rightarrow I^+(y) \subset I^+(x) )$.
+If $X$ is a spacetime, past subsets of $X$ have a Lipschitz boundary \cite{BEE}(Th.
+3.9), and the purely chr. property of being distinguishing and past-reflecting is equivalent to the mixed chr.-topological property of outer continuity of $I^-$, cf. \cite{eMmS}, Lemmas 3.42 and 3.46.
+We call $x \in X$ {\bf past-full} resp.\ {\bf future-full} iff $I^-(x) \neq \emptyset $ resp. $I^+ (x) \neq \emptyset$ and {\bf full} iff $I^- (x) \neq \emptyset \neq I ^+ (x) $.
+We define the category $\mathbf{DPC}$ of $I^-$-distinguishing preregular past-reflecting chr. sets, whose morphisms are $f: M \rightarrow N$ s.t. for $x_1, x_2 \in M$, we have $ f(x_1 ) \ll f(x_2) \Leftrightarrow x_1 \ll x_2$, and isomorphisms are invertible such\footnote{This is a stronger condition than the notion of isocausality issued by Garc\'ia-Parrado and Senovilla \cite{Senovilla}, inasfar as it requires that the images of the chronological future cones are not subsets of but {\em coincide exactly with} the chronological future cones in the range.
+However, in \cite{FHS4} it has been shown that the future boundary is not invariant under isomorphisms in the weaker notion from \cite{Senovilla}.
+To get uniqueness, one can either add the requirement of future continuity of the morphisms and appeal to Harris' result \cite{Harris1997} or proceed as we do here.}.

-A 3-tuple $(X, \tau, \ll )$ where $(X, \tau)$ is a topological space and $ (X, \ll)$ is a chronological set is called a {\bf chronological} or {\bf chr. space}.
-It is called {\bf regular} iff for every $p \in X$, the sets $I^\pm (p) $ are open and indecomposable (as past resp. future sets, for the definition see the next section).
-Spacetimes are regular topological chr. spaces.
+\V It will turn out that we can define a future-compact {\em and} Hausdorff (even metrizable) topology on a future completion if we consider, instead of $IP(X)$, the space $P(X)$ of nonempty past subsets of $X$.
+The strategy will be to define the causal completion as the closure of the set of pasts of points in $X$ within $P(X)$, and this closure contains, in certain examples, more that just $IP(X)$.